-Ada Lovelace — known chiefly for her work on Charles Babbage’s proposed mechanical general-purpose computer.
+Ada Lovelaceknown: Chiefly known for her work on Charles Babbage’s proposed mechanical general-purpose computer.
 She was the first to recognize that the machine had applications beyond pure calculation.
 She also developed the first computer algorithm.

-Katherine Coleman Goble Johnson — mathematician whose calculations of orbital mechanics as a NASA employee were critical to the success of the first and subsequent U.S manned spaceflights.
+Katherine Coleman Goble Johnson: A mathematician whose calculations of orbital mechanics as a NASA employee were critical to the success of the first and subsequent U.S manned spaceflights.
 Note that the first calculation was done by hand.

 The list goes on and on.
 He doubted all that I said and then he checked name by name on the internet and his energy slowly died down.
 In a bid not to lose the discussion, He then asked me, why don’t we know about this woman, where have they been?
 Why aren’t they on the same level as their male counterparts?
 I then reminded him of something called gender and gender inequality!
 He disagreed with my answer and said that it doesn’t count in tech.
 Then I told him ‘remember not too long ago in, women were just granted the rights to drive cars in Dubai’.